 Many orchids are epiphytes, meaning they live on trees and other plants.
 They get their water and nutrients from their surroundings, such as the rain, air, and debris around their roots.
 In the wild, orchids are not confined to pots (obviously!).
 Their roots are not in danger of constant contact with damp potting media.

-When you grow orchids, you need to try to mimic their natural environment and growing conditions as much as possible.
+When you grow orchids, you want to try to mimic their natural environment and growing conditions as much as possible.
 The holes and slits in orchid pots allow for air movement around an orchid’s roots.
 This mimics how air flows around orchids in the wild.

 What Would Happen if You Put Your Orchid in a Regular Glazed Pot With No Holes or Slits?

 Let’s say your friend recently handed a fancy, beautiful pot to you because they knew you liked and grew flowers.
-Alternatively, you may have seen this wonderful pot that you just could not resist buying.
+Alternatively, you may have seen this wonderful glazed pot that you just could not resist buying.
 You really want to put your orchid in it.
-The problem is, it is not an orchid pot.
+The problem is, its not an orchid pot.
 It doesn’t have any holes or slits on the sides.
 Would it really hurt your orchid if you place it inside a regular glazed pot with no holes or slits?

 The short answer is, yes.
 Potting an orchid in a pot without any holes or slits will cause the orchid to eventually die.
 By repotting your orchid into that pot, you decrease the amount of air circulation available.
 You also increase the amount of water the roots are exposed to for a longer period of time.
 This will eventually lead to root rot.
 Just like how we need air to breathe, orchids need air to live.
 Without it, they will eventually die.